-Rep. Sander Levin stepping down as Democratic leader on House Ways and Means Committee
+Rep. Levin stepping down as Ways and Means leader

 Washington — Amid discord in the ranks of House Democrats, longtime Rep. Sander Levin said Tuesday he won’t seek re-election as ranking member of the powerful tax-writing Ways and Means Committee, encouraging the next generation of Democrats to take on the post.

 Levin, who has served in Congress since 1983, announced his decision in a letter to his Democratic colleagues, referring to recent discussions over the future of the caucus by saying, “we have not faced such an ‘all hands on deck moment’ as we do right now.”

 “Donald Trump as President changes virtually everything,” Levin wrote.

 “I want to do my part to ensure that we are united in the efforts necessary to stop President Trump and Speaker Ryan as they seek to take this country in a very different direction and turn back the clock on progress we have made and had hoped to continue making.”

 Levin, 85, stressed the “imperative” of supporting younger members as they take on greater leadership roles over the four years of the Trump administration.
 The Royal Oak Democrat said he wants to be free to focus, in addition to tax reform, on his legislative passions of health care and trade.